-- If necessary, access the Properties page for the DeviceMaster (Page 37).
-1. - 2.
-Click the Network Connections tab.
+- 1. If necessary, access the Properties page for the DeviceMaster using the Device Manager (Page 37). - 2.
+Click the Network Connections tab. - 3.
+Enter the address from the MAC address label on the DeviceMaster or select the MAC address from the droplist.

+If the appropriate MAC address is not displayed in the droplist, then it can be one of the following:

+- Not on the same network segment

+- DeviceMaster not powered on or connected

+- The DeviceMaster wrong model was selected during the driver installation

+- Device failure

-3. Enter the address from the MAC address label on the DeviceMaster or select the MAC address from the droplist.
-DeviceMaster Serial Hub 8 Port Properties ? × General Network Connections Port Settings Device Settings Advisor Driver Network Connection Mode • • MAC Mode • • Note: If you enter the MAC address, make sure that you use the correct format: 00 C0 4E xx xx xx.
+Note: If you enter the MAC address, make sure that you use the correct format: 00 C0 4E xx xx xx.
 A space must separate each pair of digits.

-C IP Mode Device Network Addresses MAC Address: IP Address: Mask: Gateway: Reset Device 4.
-Click OK to program the driver with the MAC address of the DeviceMaster.
-Retrieve Network Addresses from the device The Properties page closes automatically.
-OK Cancel Help
+4. Click OK to program the driver with the MAC address of the DeviceMaster.

+The Properties page closes automatically.

-- To program the DeviceMaster for use with an IP address, see Programming ٠ the IP Address on Page 19. - To configure NS-Link to run efficiently using a MAC address, see Disabling ٠ DHCP Requests (MAC Mode) on Page 22.
+- To program the DeviceMaster for use with an IP address, see Programming the IP Address on Page 19.
+The DeviceMaster must be operational in MAC mode before programming the IP address. - To configure NS-Link to run efficiently using a MAC address, see Disabling DHCP Requests (MAC Mode) on Page 22.